MarcooRo/birdWatchingBot/readme.md

   <ul>
     <li><b>catchEvents.js</b><br>Observe the blocks on the Kusama network and intercept the Remerks, and filter the versions.</li>
     <li><b>scriptUtils folder</b><br>In this folder the Remark is analyzed and the message is generated.</li>
+    <li><b>discordBot.js, discordUtils and manageDiscord.js</b><br>They manage the creation and sending of the message to the discord bots.
+Discord message are.
+Discord messages are sent in embed.
+They are always divided into remerk 1.0.0 and 2.0.0. a channel for the list and one for the buy.
   </ul>
 </p>